GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     a <- b

 move assignment nullifies source (b)
-It's main purpose is to correctly move ownership, and optimize copying if you don't need source for heay types (such as arrays, tables).
+It's main purpose is to correctly move ownership, and optimize copying if you don't need source for heavy types (such as arrays, tables).
 Some external handled types can be non assignable, but still moveable;

     var